tgschindler1/final_project/README.md

  Takes a parameter to return the data frame in narrow or wide form which defaults to wide form.

-class Analyzer(builtins.object)
- |  Analyzer(game)
- |
- |  An Analyzer object takes the results of a single game and computes
- |  various descriptive statistical properties about it.
- |
- |  Methods defined here:
- |
- |  __init__(self, game)
- |      Takes a game object as its input parameter.
- |
- |      Throws a `ValueError` if the passed value is not a Game object.
- |
- |  combo_counts(self)
- |      Computes the distinct combinations of faces rolled, along with their
- |      counts.
- |
- |      Combinations are order-independent and may contain repetitions.
- |
- |      Returns a data frame of results.
- |
- |  face_counts_per_roll(self)
- |      Computes how many times a given face is rolled in each event.
- |
- |      For example, if a roll of five dice has all sixes, then the
- |      counts for this roll would be $5$ for the face value ‘6’ and $0$
- |      for the other faces.
- |
- |      Returns a data frame of results.
- |
- |  jackpot(self)
- |      A jackpot is a result in which all faces are the same, e.g. all ones
- |      for a six-sided die.
- |
- |      Computes how many times the game resulted in a jackpot.
- |
- |      Returns an integer for the number of jackpots.
- |
- |  permutation_counts(self)
- |      Computes the distinct permutations of faces rolled, along with their
- |      counts.
- |
- |      Permutations are order-independent and may contain repetitions.
- |
- |      Returns a data frame of results.
+## class Analyzer(game)

+   An Analyzer object takes the results of a single game and computes various descriptive statistical properties about it.

+   ### Methods defined here:

+**__init__(self, game)**
+ Takes a game object as its input parameter.

+ Throws a `ValueError` if the passed value is not a Game object.

+**combo_counts(self)**

+ Computes the distinct combinations of faces rolled, along with their counts.

+ Combinations are order-independent and may contain repetitions.

+ Returns a data frame of results.

+**face_counts_per_roll(self)**

+ Computes how many times a given face is rolled in each event.

+ For example, if a roll of five dice has all sixes, then the counts for this roll would be $5$ for the face value ‘6’ and $0$ for the other faces.

+ Returns a data frame of results.

+**jackpot(self)**

+ A jackpot is a result in which all faces are the same, e.g. all ones for a six-sided die.

+ Computes how many times the game resulted in a jackpot.

+ Returns an integer for the number of jackpots.

+**permutation_counts(self)**

+ Computes the distinct permutations of faces rolled, along with their counts.

+ Permutations are order-independent and may contain repetitions.

+ Returns a data frame of results.